sailfish009/openstructure/modules/io/doc/mmcif.rst

    .. attribute:: first_release

-   Index of the revision releasing this entry.
+   Index + 1 of the revision releasing this entry.
+If the value is 0, was not set, yet.

    :type: :class:`int`